 If your state or local law allows the landlord some wiggle room on a tenant-friendly procedure, he’s allowed to take advantage of that liberty.
 You can’t force him back to the original law.
 If he’s stubborn, you must be prepared to offer reasons why the variation is either not necessary or not fair.
 You may be able to work out a compromise or offer a concession of your own in exchange for your full rights under the law.
 Ultimately, however, if a landlord won’t budge and you feel very strongly about the issue, you’ll have to look elsewhere.

 Landlords cannot diminish certain tenant-protection laws, such as your rights to a habitable rental unit and to be free from illegal discrimination.
 These are the rights that fit within Category 1, above.
 Nonetheless, many landlords attempt to circumvent the law by rewriting it.
 The best example of this is when landlords try to limit their responsibility to provide habitable housing, despite the laws that exist in the vast majority of states to the contrary.
 Incredible though it may seem, you’ll see lease clauses in which the landlord states that the premises are not warranted as fit, safe, secure, or in good repair.
 Most states will not uphold these clauses (Texas is a notable exception).
-This means that even if you sign a lease or rental agreement that contains a clause absolving the landlord of the duty to offer and maintain fit housing, you can still complain (or use a tenant remedy such as repair-and-deduct, explained in Chapter 7), and a court will not hold you to your “waiver.”
+This means that even if you sign a lease or rental agreement that contains a clause absolving the landlord of the duty to offer and maintain fit housing, you can still complain (or use a tenant remedy such as repair-and-deduct; see Tenant Rights to Withhold Rent by State), and a court will not hold you to your “waiver.”

 A misstatement of a guaranteed tenant right isn’t the only kind of illegal clause you may encounter.
 Some clauses are illegal because they violate an important public policy.
 For example, many landlords use a lease clause that states that the tenant will not hold the landlord responsible for injuries the tenant may suffer as a result of the landlord’s negligence or carelessness.
 Most courts will not enforce these clauses because our society has decided that, for the most part, people should be held accountable for the consequences of their mistakes.